SEO plan for 30 minutes a day, or how you’ll plan successful SEO for your site

 - Stay in the same Backlink Profile module, but this time move to the Summary section.
 There you'll see a diagram that clearly shows the exact percentage of dofollow links in your profile.

-Just a cheeky little reminder: if the number of nofollow link exceeds the number of dofollow ones, it's a flagger that it's high time for starting to hunt for more SEO-valuable dofollow links.
+Just a cheeky little reminder: if the number of nofollow links exceeds the number of dofollow ones, it's a flagger that it's high time for starting to hunt for more SEO-valuable dofollow links for improved organic traffic.
 And on the contrary, if your backlink profile can't boast of any nofollows at all, it may signify that these links were acquired in an unnatural manner and deserve being further investigated.

 What's more, in this very Summary submodule, you can check lots of other parameters like: